rbauduin/mbdetect/README.md

 - Expected:
   - with problematic middlebox: Same ports used for two last queries
   - without: different ports used as tcp connection should be closed

+### HTTP Redirect

+- Goal: does the client get the redirect response?
+- Desc: send a GET request to a URL returning a 302 or 301, and check this is what the client gets
+- Expected:
+  - with problematic middlebox: maybe a HTTP 200 rather than 3XX ?
+  - without: the HTTP 3XX code expected

 ### SMTP sending